iveevi/ngf/README.md

 └── torched            (Pytorch binary data)
 ```

+The memory usage is relatively modest (under 8 GB for the default 1K patches
+and 10 feature channels), but it can be adjusted with the batch size option.

+Some tips to consider if errors appear:

+- The STL format for meshes is most reliable; if the program complains from the
+  meshio library, try again with a STL rather than an OBJ or etc.
+- PyMeshLab is used for simplification and quadrangulation, but the execution
+  is not always reliable.
+For this reason we time out the quadrangulation process
+  after a minute.
+If this happens, the target mesh is likely too large.

 # Rasterizer

 ![](media/rasterizer.png)

-Source code for the real-time rasterizer is provided in the `rasterizer` directory.
-The only dependencies for building the program are GLFW and Vulkan; the rest (ImGui and glm) are provided as submodules of this project.
-We rely on CMake to compile the program:
+Source code for the real-time rasterizer is provided in the `rasterizer`
+directory.
+The only dependencies for building the program are GLFW and Vulkan;
+the rest (ImGui and glm) are provided as submodules of this project.
+We rely on
+CMake to compile the program:

 ```
 cmake -B build .
 cmake --build build -j
 ```

-To run the rasterizer, run the resulting `build/testbed` executable by providing a path to the neural geometry field binary file (e.g. within `results/binaries`):
+To run the rasterizer, run the resulting `build/testbed` executable by
+providing a path to the neural geometry field binary file (e.g. within
+`results/binaries`):

 ```
 ./build/testbed results/binaries/nefertiti-lod1000-f20.bin